Last updated: January 27, 2026

 json12345678910111213141516171819202122232425262728293031323334353637{"resourceLogs": [{"resource": {"attributes": [{"key": "service.name","value": { "stringValue": "checkoutservice" }}]},"scopeLogs": [{"scope": { "name": "logback", "version": "1.4.0" },"logRecords": [{"timeUnixNano": "1756571696706248000","observedTimeUnixNano": "1756571696710000000","severityNumber": 17,"severityText": "ERROR","body": { "stringValue": "Database connection failed" },"attributes": [{ "key": "thread.id", "value": { "intValue": 42 } },{"key": "exception.type","value": { "stringValue": "SQLException" }}],"traceId": "da5b97cecb0fe7457507a876944b3cf","spanId": "fa7f0ea9cb73614c"}]}]}]}

-At the top level, resourceLogs groups all logs that originate from the same
+At the top level, resourceLogs groups records emitted by the same resource

-Unlike traces and metrics, where OpenTelemetry introduces its own API that you must call directly, logging follows a different approach.
-Because there is a long history of diverse logging frameworks and standards, OTel is designed to integrate with existing libraries rather than replace them.
+Unlike traces and metrics, which rely on OpenTelemetry-specific APIs for instrumentation, logging follows a different model.
+Given the long history and diversity of logging frameworks, OpenTelemetry is designed to integrate with existing libraries rather than replace them.

-Logs flow into the OpenTelemetry ecosystem through bridges: adapters that forward records from familiar libraries like Python's logging, Java's SLF4J/Logback, or .NET's Serilog.
+Application logs enter the OpenTelemetry ecosystem through log bridges; adapters that forward records from familiar libraries such as Python’s logging, Java’s SLF4J or Logback, and .NET’s Serilog.

-This design means you can keep your existing logging code and tooling, while still gaining the benefits of the OpenTelemetry log data model, correlation with traces, and consistent export to observability backends.
+This design means you can keep your existing logging code and tooling, while benefiting from the OpenTelemetry log data model, trace correlation, and consistent export to observability backends.

 It consists of the following core components: